SAN FRANCISCO, March 11 Hewlett-Packard Co's

 North Carolina bank bought by Wells Fargo & Co in 2008.

-And Hammergren is chairman and CEO of U.S. drug wholesaler
+Hammergren is chairman and CEO of U.S. drug wholesaler McKesson

-The same day, Glass Lewis - another proxy firm, recommended
+The same day, proxy firm Glass Lewis recommended

 Marc Andreessen and Gupta, along with Hammergren and Thompson.